chartjs/Chart.js/.github/ISSUE_TEMPLATE/BUG.md

   If filing a bug against `master`, you may reference the latest code via https://www.chartjs.org/dist/master/Chart.min.js (changing the filename to point at the file you need as appropriate).
+Do not rely on these files for production purposes as they may be removed at any time.
 -->

 ## Context